-Section 1.16

-Definition of Ward Boundaries in the Charter
+Section 1.16 Definition of Ward Bound laries in the Charte

 - Definition of ward boundaries in the Charter is not required.
-These boundaries may be defined every 10 years by local law, in connection with the redistricting process. - process. e.g. Poughkeepsie Charter §2.01.
-"There shall be a common council composed of one councilmember elected from each of the wards of the city established from time to time by local laws of reapportionment." e.g. Newburgh charter §C.12.1.A.
-"Within 180 days of the adoption at the November 2011 general election of a proposition for the establishment of a seven-member City Council comprised of a Mayor and two Council members to be elected by the qualified voters of the City and four Council members to be elected by the qualified voters of the City and four Council members to be elected by the qualified voters of the City and four Council members to be elected by the qualified voters in each of four wards into which the City is to be divided, there shall be established a commission on districting to divide the City into four single-member wards.
+These boundaries may be defined every 10 years by local law, in connection with the redistricting process. - process.

+e.g. Poughkeepsie Charter §2.01.
+"There shall be a common council composed of one councilmember elected from each of the wards of the city established from time to time by local laws of reapportionment."

+e.g. Newburgh charter §6.12.1.
+"Within 180 days of the adoption at the November 2011 general election of a proposition for the establishment of a seven-member.
+City Council comprised of a Mayor and two Council members to be elected by the qualified voters of the City and four Council members to be elected by the qualified voters in each of four wards into which the City is to be divided, there shall be established a commission on districting to divide the City into four single-member wards.
 The wards shall be drawn to be compact and contiguous and in compliance with the established standards of state and federal law for equal and fair representation of all people in the City of Newburgh."